diversworld/contao-calendar-editor/README.md

-> Updated version for contao 4.13 based on https://github.com/Diversworld/Contao-CalendarEditor
+> Updated version for contao 4.13 based on https://github.com/wusch/Contao-CalendarEditor

 # Contao-CalendarEditor

 This is a revision of the module for Contao 3.
 Essentially, everything should run as it did in Contao 3.
-The only change is the direct integration of the extension "CalendarField", which allows the use of a jQuery calendar for date fields.
+The only change isin the actual Version is the direct integration of the extension "CalendarField" is not available, because the calendafield extension is not available for contao5 yet.

 ## Features